apache/mina-sshd/README.md

         .withDelegate(new ScpCommandFactory()
             .withDelegate(new MyCommandFactory()))
         .withGitLocationResolver(resolver));

     // or
     sshd.setCommandFactory(new ScpCommandFactory()
         .withDelegate(new GitPackCommandFactory()
             .withDelegate(new MyCommandFactory())
             .withGitLocationResolver(resolver)));

     // or any other combination ...

 ```

-as with all other built-in commands, the factories allow the user to provide an `ExecutorService` in order to control the spwaned threads
+as with all other built-in commands, the factories allow the user to provide an `ExecutorService` in order to control the spawned threads
 for servicing the commands.
 If none provided, an internal single-threaded "pool" is created ad-hoc and destroyed once the command execution
 is completed (regardless of whether successful or not):